tadaszelvys/server-library/doc/component/jwt_access_token_manager.md

 ## Encryption And Resource Servers

-This library is designed to allow multiple resource servers to receive access tokens, but this feature is not yet completely supported.
+This library is designed to allow multiple resource servers to receive access tokens, but this feature is not yet supported.
 When resource servers need to know if the access token is still valid, they must use the introspection endpoint.

 More details will be added when this feature will be implemented.